AdobeDocs/cja-apis/src/pages/use-cases/index.md

 # Customer Journey Analytics API use cases

-The Customer Journey Analytics API use cases presented below provide instructions for using endpoints in various scenarios.
+The API use cases on this page include scenarios for using endpoints to implement various Customer Journey Analytics features.

 ## Media Edge API timeline use cases